iontodirel/libaprsroute/examples/tnc4_basic/README.md

 The `libaprsroute` library can be used on the Mobilinkd TNC4 project.

 **NOTE**: while I do have a Mobilinkd TNC4, I have not tested this on a real device, use at your own risk.
 These changes are development changes, they do not add any new functionality.
 I provide no warranty for this code.
+Use at your own risk.

+Product names mentioned in this document may be trademarks or registered trademarks of their respective owners.

 ## Build Instructions